 You may miss up to two classes without it affecting your grade.
 However, please note that exams are strongly based on material that is covered in class, and being there is the best way to know what you need to know.
 If you do miss a class, please do get notes from a classmate.

 Reference format Please use APA format for all references.
-APA format is described in Appendix 2 of the Writing Arguments textbook, and also here.
+APA format is described here.

 No Use of Laptops or Cell Phones in Class